60+ YEARS CARING FOR CHILDREN IN MALAYSIA

 However, we are acutely aware that while these advances are significant, there's still a long way to go.
 Lasting improvements in the social, legal and protective environments provisions for children happen only with irrevocable change in policy based on the best interest of the child.

-For the 2011-2015 Country Program, our priorities are directly in line with the strategic directions of the Tenth Malaysia Plan (10MP), which is the key development strategy and planning instrument of the Government of Malaysia.
-The program also directly supports Vision 2020, the culmination of a 30-year national development process to make Malaysia a fully developed country by the year 2020.
+For the 2016-2020 Country Program, our priorities are directly in line with the strategic directions of the Eleventh Malaysia Plan (10MP), which is the key development strategy and planning instrument of the Government of Malaysia.

 UNICEF collaborates with Malaysian partners in government, corporations or civil society organisations and we are honoured to be part of Malaysia's journey to improve the lives of its children while developing the nation.